publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch42/m__us_usc_t15_s1717a.md

     (d) __Action to collect penalty__

-        If any person fails to comply with the determination or order of the Director imposing a civil money penalty under subsection (a) of this section, after the determination or order is no longer subject to review as provided by subsections (b) and (c) of this section, the Director may request the Attorney General of the United States to bring an action in any appropriate United States district court to obtain a monetary judgment against the person and such other relief as may be available.
+        If any person fails to comply with the determination or order of the Director imposing a civil money penalty under subsection (a), after the determination or order is no longer subject to review as provided by subsections (b) and (c), the Director may request the Attorney General of the United States to bring an action in any appropriate United States district court to obtain a monetary judgment against the person and such other relief as may be available.
 The monetary judgment may, in the discretion of the court, include any attorneys fees and other expenses incurred by the United States in connection with the action.
 In an action under this subsection, the validity and appropriateness of the Secretary’s 1 determination or order imposing the penalty shall not be subject to review.

     (e) __Settlement by Director__